Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (a) In a contested case, all parties shall be afforded an opportunity for

-or by certified or registered mail or as otherwise provided by law upon the
+by certified or registered mail, email as provided by Section 10-75, or as otherwise provided by law upon the

 parties or their agents appointed to receive service of process and shall